geomagpy/magpy/README.md

         print(data.mean('x', percentage=80, std=True))

-The median can be calculated by defining the `meanfunction` option:
+The median can be calculated by defining the `meanfunction` option.
+In this case the option std will return MAD, the median absolute deviation:

         print(data.mean('x', meanfunction='median'))